davidxmoody/metalsmith-broken-link-checker/README.md

 Small typos can often result in *unexpected* broken links.
 This plugin aims to catch them as early as possible.

-It checks for *relative* and *root-relative* broken links which reference other files in the Metalsmith pipeline.
+It checks for *relative* and *root-relative* links which do not have a corresponding file in the Metalsmith pipeline.
 It (currently) ignores all *absolute* links.

 Any broken links will cause an `Error` to be thrown (or a warning to be printed if `options.warn` is set).